fac26/goth-kking/README.md

 Maintain

-Is it easy for someone make changes to the codebase?
+Is it easy for someone make changes to the codebase.
-Could a new person quickly be onboarded to contribute?
+A new person could quickly be onboarded to contribute.

 </details>